RCode-Blue/rebekah-price-dietitian/src/content/blogs/recipes/recipe01.md

 slug: "/blog/01"
 title: "Sugar Free Chocolate Cake"
 ---
-<p>Flourless chocolate cake has always been my favorite dessert — both to make at home and to order in restaurants or bakeries.
+<p>Flourless chocolate cake has always been my favorite dessert — both to make at home and to order in restaurants or bakeries.</p>

-Flourless chocolate cake, which is gluten-free to begin with, is made by combining butter, chocolate, eggs, sugar and cocoa powder.
-My Easy Sugar-Free Flourless Chocolate Cake has been my favorite classic to adapt in a healthier way thus far, as it really is just a few simple swaps away from being a dessert that can be much, much better for you</</p>
+<p>Flourless chocolate cake, which is gluten-free to begin with, is made by combining butter, chocolate, eggs, sugar and cocoa powder.
+My Easy Sugar-Free Flourless Chocolate Cake has been my favorite classic to adapt in a healthier way thus far, as it really is just a few simple swaps away from being a dessert that can be much, much better for you</p>

 <!-- endexcerpt -->